-The Group has lease contracts for various buildings and items of equipment used in its operations.
+The Group has lease contracts for various buildings in its operations.
 Lump sum payments were made upfront to acquire the leased land from the owners with lease periods of 50 years, and no ongoing payments will be made under the terms of these land leases.
-Leases of building for owned use generally have remaining lease terms of 1 to 3 years (2021: 1 to 4 years).
-Leases of equipment generally have lease terms of 5 years.
+Leases of building for owned use generally have remaining lease terms of 1 to 3 years (2022: 1 to 3 years).
+The Group also has lease payment based on turnover.
 Generally, the Group is restricted from assigning and subleasing the leased assets outside the Group.
-Certain leases contain an option to renew the lease after the end of the contract and/or an option to early terminate the lease before the end of the contract.
+The Group has considered certain leases contain an option to renew the lease after the end of the contract and/or an option to early terminate the lease before the end of the contract.